digitalandrew/iot_hardware_hacking/testing_notes/testing_notes.md

   return -1;
 }
 ```
-Review of the decompiled source code revealed that the function was in fact making system calls.
+A review of the decompiled source code revealed that the function was in fact making system calls.
 The only formatting being performed on the inputs to the function which were passed to the system call was to format the specified arguments into the command string using the vsnprintf function.
 No further validation appeared to be performed in the util_execSystem function on the string created which would then be passed into the system call.
-This finding demonstrates that all validation or checking of user inputs for things like command injection characters or escaping characters must be done by what ever calls the util_execSystem.
+This finding demonstrates that all validation or checking of user inputs for things like command injection characters or escaping characters must be done by whatever calls the util_execSystem.

-Previously the Wireless Setup was run and the user specified SSID and PSK were passed onto the util_execSystem however the debugging messages shown in the UART console logs showed that the user speicifed values had each individual character escaped by single quotation marks.
-This is done to prevent command injection as any characters such as ";" or "&" will only be interpretted as a string and not as part of the command.
+Previously the Wireless Setup was run and the user-specified SSID and PSK were passed onto the util_execSystem however the debugging messages shown in the UART console logs showed that the user specified values had each individual character escaped by single quotation marks.
+This is done to prevent command injection as any characters such as ";" or "&" will only be interpreted as a string and not as part of the command.

 Further investigation was done to see how this escaping was performed.
-In order to locate the file or binary that was making the specific util_execSystem call that was printing the debug message seen earlier strings and grep was used to search for words in the string (keeping in mind the formatting of the input string performed by the util_execSystem function itself.
+In order to locate the file or binary that was making the specific util_execSystem call that was printing the debug message seen earlier strings and grep were used to search for words in the string (keeping in mind the formatting of the input string performed by the util_execSystem function itself.
 The string used that matched the formatting previously seen in the util_execSystem function was found again in the libcmm.so shared object.

 ![image](https://iot-hw-hacking-resources.s3.us-east-2.amazonaws.com/iwpriv_strings_grep.png)